Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 ### 4.2 Writing Styles

-_Update (June 29, 2021):_ Zaltys appears to recommend against using `Writing Style` or any variant thereof, due to the way that the data is organized.
-I will need to conduct testing to determine whether there is a better alternative way of having the same effect. `Tags:` and `Genre:` appear to be recommended.
-Zaltys suggests using generic terms and ideas like `robot` or `military` or `France` or `1600s`.

 Under my current system, all Author's Notes are written in featherlite and placed into the context at Priority `-800` and Insertion `-4`.

-_Update (June 27, 2021)_: I have been examining the use of writing styles such as `sesquipedalian` and `creative`, which I have seen used by members of the NAI Discord.
-These particular styles appear to have significant effects on output.
+To date, I have tested a variety of prefixes to influence the style of the AI writing, including:
+- `WritingStyle`
+- `Writing Style`
+- `Style`
+- `Word Choice`
+- `Prose`
+- (and the lowercase versions of the above)

+I have seen the most success out of `WritingStyle` and `Writing Style`, although the difference may be minimal between them and `Style` alone.

+**Examples**

+Combining `sesquipedalian` and `creative` as writing styles has a demonstrably positive effect on the outputs--the AI uses more creative language while at the same time maintaining longer and more complicated sentences and paragraphs.
 - `sesquipedalian` was suggested (Cass) as a strong version of `purple prose`.
 Play testing and descriptive testing appears to confirm that.
 - `creative` (Kaelia) appears to encourage the AI to be less repetitive and more varied in its word choices.
 Lorebook entries are still referred to properly, but the AI is much more likely to choose interesting alternative language when doing so.

 Combining these two terms has had a significant impact on how often I need to I now recommend this as the base writing style:

-> `[ WritingStyle: sesquipedalian& creative ]`
+> `[ WritingStyle: sesquipedalianand creative ]`

 Further additions that have shown some helpful use (when added to the above), that are otherwise niche, include: